Performance of the low-rank tensor-train SVD (TT-SVD) for large dense tensors on modern multi-core CPUs: Introduction

 \section{Introduction}

-The tensor-train (TT) decomposition is a particular form of a tensor network representation of a high-dimensional tensor in which the $d$ 3D `core tensors' are aligned in a 1D format and connected by a contraction with their direct neighbors only to represent (or approximate) a $d$-dimensional tensor.
-It was introduced as such by Oseledets~\cite{oseledets2009a,oseledets2009b}), but in fact has been known to (and used by) theoretical physicists under the name of Matrix Product States (MPS) since the 1980s~\cite{affleck1985,affleck1987}; see also~\cite{verstraete2006mps} for a more recent reference.
+The tensor-train (TT) decomposition is a particular form of a tensor network representation of a high-dimensional tensor in which the 3D `core tensors' are aligned in a 1D format and connected by a contraction with their direct neighbors only to represent (or approximate) a $d$-dimensional tensor.
+It was introduced as such by Oseledets~\cite{oseledets2009a,oseledets2009b}), but in fact has been known to (and used by) computational physicists under the name of Matrix Product States (MPS) since the 1980s~\cite{affleck1985,affleck1987}; see also~\cite{verstraete2006mps} for a more recent reference.
 Closely related is the Density Matrix Renormalization Group (DMRG) algorithm~\cite{white1992dmrg}, an optimization method that operates on the space of MPS.
 An overview on numerical algorithms based on low-rank tensor approximations can be found in~\cite{Grasedyck2013}.
-Recent research also focuses on applications of tensor-trains in data science, see e.g.\ \cite{Klus2019, Chen2019, Chen2020, Kour2020} for a few examples.
-The performance of common arithmetic operations in tensor-train format (such as additions and scalar products) are discussed in~\cite{Daas2020}.
+Recent research also focuses on applications of tensor-trains in data science, see e.g.\ \cite{Klus2019, Chen2019, Chen2022, Kour2020} for a few examples.
+The performance of common arithmetic operations in tensor-train format (such as additions and scalar products) are discussed in~\cite{Daas2022}.

-One can construct an approximate TT-decomposition of high-dimensional data $X\in\mathbb{R}^{n_1 \times n_2 \times \dots \times n_d}$ using a high order singular value decomposition (HOSVD).
-An algorithm for the HOSVD in TT format, called TT-SVD, is presented in~\cite{Oseledets2011}.
+One can construct an approximate TT-decomposition of high-dimensional data $X\in\mathbb{R}^{n_1 \times n_2 \times \dots \times n_d}$ using a high order singular value decomposition.
+An algorithm for this, called TT-SVD, is presented in~\cite{Oseledets2011}.
 Given $X$ and a maximum `bond dimension' $r_{max}$, it successively determines the core tensors $T^{(j)} \in\mathbb{R}^{r_{j-1} \times n_j \times r_{j}}, j=1\dots d$, such that $r_0=r_d=1$, $r_j\le r_{max}$, the rows or columns of some matricization of all but one $T^{(j)}$ are orthonormal, and the approximation error (difference between the tensor-train formed by the $T^{(j)}$ and the original data tensor $X$) is minimized (up to a constant factor) in the Frobenius norm on the manifold of rank-$r_{max}$ tensor-trains~\cite{Oseledets2011}.
 Definitions of some of these concepts are obviously needed, and will be given in \autoref{sec:background}.